 Kite surfing alone: Don’t kite surf alone.
 If this is not possible always make sure you tell someone where you are going and what time you expect to return.
 But remember, if others are not going out there is probably a very good reason.
 Stay safe.

 Launching & Landing: Where relevant, stick to the launch and land zones.
 Do not ask or allow someone who is not familiar with kites to help you launch or land.
 Members of the public have no idea of the power of the kite and associated risks.
+Self-launching or landing is not recommended, and while is it a useful skill to have, it's always much safer to ask for another kiters assistance when launching or landing your kite.

 Always assume that a crashed kite will relaunch unexpectedly.